Creating a Career Development Plan: Tips and Strategies

 - It provides a structure to self-improvement

-A career development plan involves analyzing strengths and weaknesses of skillsets then implementing active steps to professional improvement.
+Creating a career development plan requires evaluating strengths and weaknesses in skillsets then taking active steps toward professional growth.

-The first step to create your career development plan is to review your skills, competencies, strengths, and areas for improvement.
+The first step in creating your career development plan is to assess your current competencies, skillsets strengths, areas of strength, and areas in which you could benefit from improvement.

 Ask yourself these questions: